Coronavirus: In a first, Kerala confirms community transmission in coastal areas

 In the wake of the pandemic spread, Thiruvananthapuram's coastal regions will be divided into three zones will continue to remain under lockdown.

-However, the chief minister as ruled out enforcing a complete lockdown.
+However, the Chief Minister as ruled out enforcing a complete lockdown.

 "There will be only cluster-based lockdown now and we are not thinking of full lockdown.
 I can assure you that the situation is as expected and we are prepared to handle it.
 We were able to contain the spread till now," he added.